SeanLMcCullough/code-challenges/the-navigator/README.md

 External libraries include Font Awesome's official Vue bundle, and Vuelidate for form validation.
 Standard CSS and Javascript are used to keep things simple.

+**Things not implemented**

+- Any form of data fetching or sending
+- Persisted state for forms (they will clear out after changing steps)

 ## Project setup
 ```
 npm install